divine-ray/Servilia/Beings/Creatures/Faceless.md

 Answering them with sung Gradam Cant is likely (1d100,x\>40) going to calm them, and some lore will be revealed.

-Singing to them with [[Marilee, the Songstress]]' blessing will ease their mind and they can be communicated with using nonverbal means (as their mouth and ways of vocalisation are ruined).
+Singing to them with [[Marilee, the Songstress]]' blessing will ease their mind and they can be communicated with using nonverbal means (as their mouth and ways of usual vocalisation are ruined).

-(Their mental state is still pretty broken, and on the development of a toddler, 3yo.)
+%%(Their mental state is still pretty broken, and on the development of a toddler, 3yo.)%%
 ### Chanting
 They can be heard chanting this in a sobbing and deranged manner, as long as they don't perceive someone else: